casadi/casadi/doxygen/pages/Installation.md

 ```

 CasADi is built as a static library because it is later statically linked into
-the final alpaqa libraries for better portability, especially when creating the
+the final alpaqa libraries for better portability, this especially useful when
-Python package.
+creating the Python package.
+If you need to link against CasADi dynamically, you
+can use the `install-casadi.sh` script instead.

 ### Build and install